 The Lodge Chief The Lodge Adviser The Lodge Staff Adviser 9.
 Responsible for planning and conducting lodge activities.
-9. Limits annual lodge activities to an appropriate number of excit- ing events scheduled each year that involve the entire lodge membership.
-These activities should be well planned and pro- vide opportunities for the Arrow- men to learn more about the Order and how to provide effec- tive service.
+Limits annual lodge activities to an appropriate number of exciting events scheduled each year that involve the entire lodge membership.
+These activities should be well planned and provide opportunities for the Arrowmen to learn more about the Order and how to provide effective service.
 Clears all dates with the staff adviser.
-9. Represents the OA at the council annual planning conference, coordinating dates with council, section, region, and national dates.
-Makes appropriate reser- vations for council facilities.
+9. Represents the OA at the council annual planning conference, coordinating dates with council, section, region, and national dates and with religious and other holidays.
+Makes appropriate reservations for council facilities.
 Works with office staff to ensure timely communication to the membership and units.
 Involves the OA in council programs.
-Ensures lodge representation at national and section OA func- tions.
+Ensures lodge representation at national and section OA functions.
 10. Delegates duties to fellow lodge officers and committee chairs.
-10. Helps the lodge chief delegate the full burden of the lodge pro- gram so that it is shared with the other lodge officers and com- mittee chairs.
-10. Monitors the delegation of responsibilities and assists the lodge adviser and lodge chief in evaluation, assignments, and follow-up.
+Helps the lodge chief delegate the full burden of the lodge pro- gram so that it is shared with the other lodge officers and com- mittee chairs.
+10 Monitors the delegation of responsibilities and assists the lodge adviser and lodge chief in evaluation, assignments, and follow-up.
 11. Sees that the chapter program gives complete support to the lodge program.
-11. Understands that the chapter (when so organized) is a division of the lodge for carrying out the lodge program.
-Understands that the chapter is not a superunit unto itself, but is a camping pro- motion aid for units.
+Understands that the chapter (when so organized) is a division of the lodge for carrying out the lodge program.
 Every youth in the chapter is a member of a unit and has unit responsibilities.
 Each chapter activity should result in an enriched program for units.
-Frequently reviews the goals with officers to see that the OA program is being actively fol- lowed in each district.
-Recommends to the Scout executive the appointment of chapter staff advisers.
+Frequently reviews the goals with officers to see that the OA program is being actively followed in each district.
+11. Recommends to the Scout executive the appointment of chapter staff advisers.
 Communicates with chapter staff advisers and ensures appropriate council services to the chapter system.
 Evaluates and makes suggestions for chapter programs.
-12. Undertakes lodge service proj- ects with the advice and approval of their adviser.
-12. Clears all lodge service projects with the staff adviser.
+12. Undertakes lodge service projects with the advice and approval of their adviser.
+Clears all lodge service projects with the staff adviser.
 Knows that the Arrowman is primarily a member of a unit and that OA projects must not remove a youth from their unit too often.
-The lodge service projects undertaken should be directly related to camping, the council Cub Scout, Scouts BSA, Ventur- ing, or Sea Scouts programs, and the community. informed on all OA projects.
+The lodge service projects undertaken should be directly related to camping, the council Cub Scout, Scouts BSA, Venturing, or Sea Scouts programs, and the community.
+12. Keeps the Scout executive informed on all OA projects.
 Recommends potential service projects for OA consideration.
 Coordinates with the camp ranger on Ordeal and other OA projects at camp.
-13. Appoints the Vigil Honor nomi- nating committee (chair and members approved by the lodge adviser and Scout executive).
-13. Appoints an adviser to the Vigil Honor nominating committee in coordination with the lodge chief and staff adviser.
+13. Appoints the Vigil Honor nominating committee (chair and members approved by the lodge adviser and Scout executive).
+Appoints an adviser to the Vigil Honor nominating committee in coordination with the lodge chief and staff adviser.
 13. Administratively supports the functions of the Vigil Honor nominating committee.
 14. Promotes the correct wearing of the Scout uniform by personal example and special lodge edu- cation programs.
-14. Sets the example for youth and adult Arrowmen by correctly wearing the Scout uniform with the proper badges and insignia correctly placed.
-14. Sets the example for youth and adult Arrowmen by correctly wearing the Scout uniform with proper badges and insignia cor- rectly placed.
+Sets the example for youth and adult Arrowmen by correctly wearing the Scout uniform with the proper badges and insignia correctly placed.
+14. Sets the example for youth and adult Arrowmen by correctly wearing the Scout uniform with proper badges and insignia correctly placed.